PX4/PX4-user_guide/en/complete_vehicles/atl_mantis_edu.md

 It can also be used for developing and testing PX4 autopilot software, including optical flow.

 :::warning
-Restoring the original Yuneec vehicle firmware is not supported.
+Restoring the original Yuneec vehicle firmware is not possible.
 :::

 ## Purchase